Why It Works

 Transfer mixture to a greased 9- by 13-inch rectangular baking dish (or 10- by 14-inch oval dish), cover tightly with aluminum foil, and bake until hot throughout, about 30 minutes.
 Remove foil and continue baking until golden brown and crisp on top, about 10 minutes longer.
 Remove from oven, let cool for 5 minutes, sprinkle with remaining parsley, and serve.

 This recipe requires you to make a batch of Hearty Vegetable Stock before beginning.
-I strongly recommend using the recipe instead of store-bought vegetable stock, which is universally inferior stuff.
+I strongly recommend using the recipe instead of store-bought vegetable stock.
 When making your own stock, add any extra vegetable or mushroom trimmings for extra flavor.
-If keeping the dish vegan is not of concern to you, feel free to substitute homemade or store-bought low-sodium chicken stock for the vegetable stock and butter for the olive oil, and add an egg along with the stock.
+If keeping the dish vegan is not of concern to you, feel free to substitute homemade or store-bought low-sodium chicken stock for the vegetable stock, butter for the olive oil, and add an egg along with the stock.